 The City of Oakland is committed to ensuring that all of its actions are "fair and just" and further racial equity in Oakland.
-At the same time, the Environmental Justice Element of the General Plan seeks to address equity issues-including adequate provision and support of affordable, healthy homes-in identified Environmental Justice Communities.
+At the same time, the Environmental Justice Element of the General Plan seeks to address equity issues-including adequate provision and support of affordable, healthy homes-in environmental justice communities.
 As explored in the Environmental Justice and Racial Equity Baseline (March 2022), there are many factors that contribute to the livability of a healthy community, ranging from physical aspects of the natural and built environment to less tangible aspects like historic, socioeconomic, and cultural settings and conditions.
 By assessing the housing sites inventory against Affirmatively Furthering Fair Housing (AFFH) criteria, the Housing Element is an important step in achieving an equitable future in Oakland.

-As described in Appendix D, the site identification requirement in the context of affirmatively furthering fair housing involves not only an analysis of site capacity to accommodate the RHNA, but also whether the identified sites serve the purpose of replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity.21 Furthermore, this analysis will determine whether programs must be adopted to "make sites available" with appropriate zoning, development standards, and infrastructure capacity to accommodate the new development need.
+As described in Appendix D, the site identification requirement in the context of affirmatively furthering fair housing involves not only an analysis of site capacity to accommodate the RHNA, but also whether the identified sites serve the purpose of replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity.
+Furthermore, this analysis will determine whether programs must be adopted to "make sites available" with appropriate zoning, development standards, and infrastructure capacity to accommodate the new development need.

-Chart 3-1 summarizes the process of developing the housing sites inventory and demonstrates how the inventory meets the criteria for AFFH.
+Chart 3-1 summarizes the development process of developing the housing sites inventory and demonstrates how the inventory meets the criteria for AFFH.
 Sites were selected in a manner to further and prioritize investment in historically disadvantaged communities, to decrease displacement pressures, and to increase access to existing higher resourced neighborhoods.22 More information on each of the steps to identify additional sites for lower-income housing is available in Appendix C.

-Chart 3-1: Housing Sites Inventory Development Process
+Chart 3-I: Housing Sites Inventory Development Process

 The Inventory was developed in a manner consistent with the City's mandate to affirmatively further fair housing (AFFH), pursuant to State law.
-Given the City's inability to meet the 5th cycle RHNA for lowerand moderate-income households (see Appendix A), an emphasis was placed on locating sites appropriate for these income groups - particularly in higher resource areas.
-However, increasing access to existing high resource neighborhoods represents just one strategy to increase access to opportunity for lower-income
+Given the City's inability to meet the 5th cycle RHNA for lower-